Anthropometric measurement of the developing fetus: Brain and Central nervous System

 Brain and the central nervous system are the two most important components of the fetus.
 Further analysis by this same group involved the CNS up to the medulla at 2nd cervical vertebral level.
 The process of analyzing the fetal brain and the CNS involved dissecting out the whole brain tissue followed by decantation of an 8.5 weeks old fetal brain weighing 15 grams.
 The brain at this time had already assumed the appearance of primary divisions and flexures, and the prosen, messen and rhombocephalon already gave rise to the different brain-derived constituents like rhinocephalon, corporastriata, cerebral cortex, hypo and epithalamus and pons medulla to a less differentiation extent.
-The growth of the fetal brain from this time onwards was proportional to the body weight although some brains from other groups showed variations at the same stage between 20% to even 12% or 13% of the body weight by and large.
+The growth of the fetal brain from this time onwards was proportional to the body weight although some brains from other groups showed variations at the same stage between 20% and even 12% or 13% of the body weight by and large.
 Scientists are still yet to find an explanation for this.